 Contribution Rates

-2020 2021
+2021 2022

-Member 7.70% 7.70%
+Member 7.70% 8.00%

-Non-Employer Contributing Entity (State) 7.50% 7.50%
+Non-Employer Contributing Entity (State) 7.50% 7.75%

 Employers 7.50% 7.50%

-2021 Employer Contributions \$ 128,524
+2022 Employer Contributions \$ 141,278

-2021 Member Contributions 339,852
+2022 Member Contributions 377,280

-2020 NECE On-Behalf Contributions 226,271
+2021 NECE On-Behalf Contributions 267,205

 Contributors to the plan include members, employers and the State of Texas as the only non-employer contributing entity.
-The State is the employer for senior colleges, medical schools and state agencies including TRS.
+The State is the employer for senior colleges, medical schools, and state agencies including TRS.
 In each respective role, the State contributes to the plan in accordance with state statutes and the General Appropriations Act (GAA).

 As the non-employer contributing entity for public education, the State of Texas contributes to the retirement system an amount equal to the current employer contribution rate times the aggregate annual compensation of all participating members of the pension trust fund during that fiscal year reduced by the amounts described below which are paid by the employers.
 Employers including public schools are required to pay the employer contribution rate in the following instances:

-- On the portion of the member's salary that exceeds the statutory minimum for members entitled to the statutory minimum under Section 21.402 of the Texas Education Code. - During a new member's first 90 days of employment. - When any part or all of an employee's salary is paid by federal funding sources, a privately sponsored source, from non-education and general, or local funds.
+- On the portion of the member's salary that exceeds the statutory minimum for members entitled to the statutory minimum under Section 21.402 of the Texas Education Code. - During a new member's first 90 days of employment. - When any part or all of an employee's salary is paid by federal funding source or a privately sponsored source.